 where (SP) means space and (CR) means carriage return.

 This particular command is described as "Manufacture name information query" in the specification.
+It is part of the PJlink class 1 specification, and this is why the command begins with '%1' if it where part of the class 2 specification if would begin with '%2'.
 To send this query using the Send PJLink actor, you would choose 'custom' from the 'command' pop up menu, and then enter this text into the 'custom cmd' input:

-(Note that there is a single space after the '1'.)
+(Note that there is a single space after the '1' before the '?')

 You don't have to enter the carriage return – the actor always sends this special character at the end of any command you specify.

-If your projector responds to this command, and you click the 'send' trigger, the manufacturer name for your projector should show up at the 'response' output.
+If your projector responds to this command, and you click the 'send' trigger, the manufacturer's name for your projector should show up at the 'response' output.